 Where We Work

-We work across Argentina, Bolivia, Brazil, Colombia, Paraguay, and Peru.
+We work across Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, Suriname and Uruguay.
 We have a growing team of experts who develop innovative solutions to improve our partners’ sustainability performance, focusing on nine commodities sectors: Soy, Palm Oil, Sugarcane, Coffee, Cocoa, Tea and Yerba Mate, Livestock (Beef and Dairy), Gold and Fruit and Vegetables (Bananas and Orange).

 Value chain inequities